Growth of a Poet’s Mind

 and the brush crackled

-as the cadaver dog carried on sniffing.
+as the cadaver dog carried on sniffing

 Selected text from a BBC news article about bodies found on Long Island, 7 April 2011.
-Submitted by Gabriel Smy.

 Apologia Ignis